benboughton1/slate/source/index.html.md

 *SVIER*  - Satamap Vegetation Index - Equal Rendered (RGB representation of SVI)

 *PCD*  - Plant Cell Density

+**File Types:**

+*tif* - a TIF file.
+The most frequently used value as the data types listed above are all delivered in a TIF format file.

+*png* - a PNG file.
+PNG images can be viewed in a web browser.
+Only valid for RGB and SVIER data types.

 ### Query Parameters